mariosplaton123/Python-Notepad/README.md

 3. **Copy, Cut, Paste**: Use the "Edit" menu to perform these operations.
 4. **About Notepad**: Click on the "Help" menu and select "About Notepad" to learn more about the application.

-### About the Developer

-This Notepad application was created by [Marios-Angelos Platon].
-Feel free to reach out for any questions or feedback about the project.

 ### Notes

 - This project was created as a demonstration of basic GUI programming with Tkinter.